-- updated our understanding of management's ECL model including any changes to source data, assumptions and tested the mathematical integrity of the model. - evaluated the design and tested the operating effectiveness of the relevant controls for the forward-looking information in the ECL determination, by inspection of the review and approval of key assumptions, judgements and forwardlooking assumptions prior to being incorporated within the ECL model. - on a sample basis, tested the critical data fields used in the ECL model for the PD determination, such as the credit rating, date of default (if any), and type of debt security by tracing back to source documents including external public information where available. - evaluated the appropriateness of management's judgements pertaining to forward looking information, including macroeconomic factors, which is the basis of the multiple economic scenarios used.
+- updated our understanding of management's ECL model including any changes to source data, assumptions and tested the mathematical integrity of the model. - evaluated the design and tested the operating effectiveness of the relevant controls for the forward-looking information in the ECL determination, by inspection of the review and approval of key assumptions, judgements and forward-looking assumptions prior to being incorporated within the ECL model. - on a sample basis, tested the critical data fields used in the ECL model for the PD determination, such as the credit rating, date of default (if any), and type of debt security by tracing back to source documents including external public information where available. - evaluated the appropriateness of management's judgements pertaining to forward looking information, including macroeconomic factors, which is the basis of the multiple economic scenarios used.
 Sensitised the various inputs and assumptions as part of our reasonability tests.
-This evaluation considered the impact of COVID-19 on credit risk.